-Students who enroll at Glenville State College will generally follow the provisions of the catalog in use at the time of their admission.
-However, in case of programmatic changes, students may choose to adopt the current catalog.
-In doing so, however, students become responsible for all of the requirements in the catalog chosen.
+Students who enroll at Glenville State College will follow the provisions of the catalog in use at the time of their admission.
+Students beginning school during summer sessions will follow the provisions of the coming fall catalog.

+In the case of programmatic changes, students may choose to adopt the current catalog.
+If the student chooses to adopt the current catalog, he/she becomes responsible for all of the requirements in that catalog.
 Transfer students will use the catalog current at the time of their admission to Glenville State College.

-Any student who has interrupted his/her schooling at Glenville State College for more than one academic year will become subject to the provisions of the current catalog.
+Any student who has interrupted his/her schooling at Glenville State College for two consecutive semesters (Fall/Spring or Spring/Fall) will become subject to the provisions of the current catalog.
 An exception will be made if the interruption is caused by service in the armed forces.